 In addition to the general tax exemptions/incentives described above, the income of corporate tax in the Singapore act provides industry-specific and special-purpose income tax incentives and subsidies tax rates.
 The authorized foreign tax credit (FTC) amount is lower than the actual due/paid amount or the amount computed using FTC regulations (‘specified amount’).
 There is an extra lower limit based on the appropriate tax treaty rate under the new tax legislation.
 Furthermore, any FTC for such income is not creditable if the tax treaty specifies that the income’s taxation right is limited.

 To sum up, Singapore is one of the world’s wealthiest countries, with significant international trading linkages.
 This country has also a per capita GDP equivalent to or exceeding that of several Western European countries.
 Our ERP system consists of various enterprise-class solutions that can be customized to meet the unique needs of the financial service industry.

 Singapore’s free-market economy is successful.
 Exports, particularly in information technology and pharmaceuticals, as well as a thriving financial services sector, are critical to the economy.
 In the long run, the government wants to create a new path that focuses on innovation and value creation.
 Singapore has attracted major investments in medical technology production.
 It also will continue to establish itself as Southeast Asia’s financial and technology hub.

 ERP System for Financial Sector from HashMicro automates daily business operations in Singapore.
-You can also get a free HashMicro software demo and consultation of your company’s needs with our business experts using our software pricing scheme calculations.
+You can start HashMicro’s Accounting Software demo for free and consultation of your company’s needs with our business experts using our software pricing scheme calculations.